 I’ve tried it both ways (because grating an apple is an extra step), but taking the time to grate an apple definitely makes the filling SO much better!

-You may substitute canned apple pie filling in this gluten free recipe for apple cobbler, but fresh is best!
+You may substitute canned apple pie filling, but fresh is best!
 If you want to save a step, and make cobbler with canned apple pie filling, use two 20 ounce cans.
 The crisp will be a lot sweeter, so you may also want to decrease the amount of sugar in topping.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!